PythonMicroservices/microservice-skeleton/docs/source/index.rst

 =========

-**myservice** is a simple JSON Flask application that uses **Flakon**.
+**myservice** is a simple JSON Quart application.

-The application is created with :func:`flakon.create_app`:
+The application is created with :func:`create_app`:

 .. literalinclude:: ../../myservice/app.py

-The :file:`settings.ini` file which is passed to :func:`create_app` contains options for running the Flask app, like the DEBUG flag:
+The :file:`settings.ini` file which is passed to :func:`create_app` contains options for running the Quart app, like the DEBUG flag:

 .. literalinclude:: ../../myservice/settings.ini
    :language: ini